sashafrolov/sashafrolov.github.io/_posts/2024-12-24-new-snark-applications.markdown

 I think there is an interesting combination of these two ideas in "Zero-Knowledge Quantitative Strategy Sharing".
 Here, a person trying to sell a quantitative strategy (like an ex-Jane Street person), would provide a zero-knowledge proof that their strategy performs well on past data.
 Furthermore, they could provide a commitment to their strategy, and then provide a zero-knowledge proof a month later that the strategy performed well on the market in that time.
 This could decrease the level of trust required in these kinds of financial transactions.

 You can go further with this idea.
-You could have an anonymous, trustless hedge fund, where anonymous quants prove that they know effective quantitative strategies before they sell them to you.
+You could have an anonymous, trustless hedge fund (maybe running on-chain or in a TEE), where anonymous quants prove that they know effective quantitative strategies before they sell them to you.
 Even further, the hedge fund could not even be required to know the strategies it is trading on.
 The strategy owner could just send proofs that the strategy they committed to produced a certain sequence of trades, on which the hedge fund will then trade.
 In this system, anonymous analysts could get access to capital, just by proving that they know effective strategies.

 This would probably improve market liquidity/efficiency by having fewer hedge funds have a monopoly over certain trades/strategies.

+As pointed out by Natanael on Bluesky, this "anonymous hedge fund" idea has the issue that the owners of the strategies could then trade against the fund once they reveal the strategies.
+I didn't think about this!
+Likewise, you would probably have to charge some fee for committing to a strategy so that users would not be able to submit a bunch of random strategies and hope that some of them are successful.

 ## Idea 2: HSTS Header Database for Tor with zk-SNARKs
 To learn more about this idea, please look at [this paper from PETS 2024](https://petsymposium.org/popets/2024/popets-2024-0020.pdf) called "CoStricTor: Collaborative HTTP Strict Transport Security in Tor Browser".